 Micro-credential and study credits (ECTS)

 Successful completion of the summer school can be awarded with 3 credits according to the European Credit Transfer System (ECTS).
-Credits will be awarded on the basis of participation in class and written reports + an oral presentation of findings relating to the case in the tutorials.
+Credits will be awarded based on participation in class, submission of written reports, and delivery of an oral presentation of findings related to the case in the tutorials.